weljim73-spec/cityplaysensorapp/README.md

 # ⚽ Mia Training Tracker - Web App

 A comprehensive soccer training analytics platform with automatic Google Sheets sync, built with Streamlit.
+The data structure is based on data collected by CityPlay soccer boot sensors.

 ## 🌟 Features